v-shenoy/bphc-qc-discord-bot/README.md

 # bphc-qc-discord-bot
-A discord bot for conducting quizzes for the Quiz Club at BITS Pilani, Hyderabad Campus.
+A discord bot for conducting online trivia quizzes during COVID for the BITS Hyderabad Quiz Club.